C0ltonW/Eugenius-Docker-n8n/README.md

 Opinionated, profile-driven Docker orchestration for **local n8n development**, with optional PostgreSQL and **local LLM support via Ollama**.

-This repository is designed to give you a **clean, reproducible, zero-SaaS** automation environment that starts working on first boot.
+This repository provides a **clean, reproducible, zero-SaaS** automation environment that works out of the box on first boot.

 ---